Skip to content

 The buyer consultation is not a sales pitch.
 It is the first time the buyer gets to feel what working with you is actually going to be like.
 If it feels like a script, they hear a salesperson.
 If it feels like a conversation, they hear an advisor.

-The four part frame
+The four part frame, explained

 Open with the question they were hoping you would ask.
 Confirm timing, money, and the part of the decision that is not transactional.
 Set the next step before they leave the room.
 End with one short sentence that lets them feel heard.